 What makes Irish dance so special is it’s completely different from modern dancing – it has its own unique form of dancing that’s captivated people for decades.
 Even today, young and old are still learning the different steps involved in Irish dance routines.
 These dancing routines include jigs, reels, ceilis and step dancing.

-One of our favourite Irish traditions is all the amazing unique food that comes from Ireland.
+One of our favorite Irish traditions is all of the amazing unique food that comes from Ireland.
 If you plan on visiting Ireland anytime soon make sure to try some of these traditional Irish foods.

-This is one of must loved classical Irish food dishes, thought of as the national dish of Ireland.
+This is one of our most loved classical Irish food dishes, thought of as the national dish of Ireland.
 It’s also very popular to have Irish Stew on St. Patrick’s Day.
 The most common ingredients you would find in Stew are Lamb, Mutton, Potatoes and Onions.

 When the Irish started immigrating to American they brought their food traditions with them.
 It started to adapt and evolve over time to include local offerings.
 You’ll find a lot of places around Ireland keep to the traditional style of stew, its a must try next time you’re at a pub or restaurant.

-This dish has been around for many centuries; the dish is more popular in winter as well.
+This dish has been around for many centuries; most popular in the winter months.
 Irish stew is a warming dish and tastes more delicious when you add rosemary and thyme.

 A second much loved Irish food tradition is the Irish Soda Bread.
 A simple classic where nearly every family in Ireland have their own recipe.